Eirikalv1/ctftool/README.md

 # ctftool

-A simple shell script tool for managing CTF challenges.
+A simple shell script for managing CTF challenges.
 This script allows you to create, delete, set, and list CTFs and challenges within them.

 ## Installation